GDQuest/meta/README.md

-# gdquest-projects
+# GDquest Projects

-A repository to organize our work and tasks on video production, tools, and regroup our guidelines in one place
+A repository to organize our work and tasks on video production, tools, and regroup our guidelines in one place.